cojeyambao0601/sap-hana-cookbook/README.md

 #### Usage

-The hana_hlmcli resource has 10 actions: update_hlm, add_afl, add_lca, add_sda, apply_sp, deploy_content, add_host, add_system, remove_host, and rename.
+The hana_hlmcli resource has 11 actions: update_hlm, add_afl, add_lca, add_sda, apply_sp, deploy_content, add_host, remove_host, add_system, remove_system and rename.

 The update_hlm action is used to update the HANA Lifecycle Manager.
 The add_afl action is used to install the HANA Application Function Library.
 The add_lca action is used to install the HANA liveCache Applications.
 The add_sda action is used to install the HANA Smart Data Access.
 The apply_sp is used to apply HANA support packages.
 The deploy_content action is used to deploy HANA Applications Content.
 The add_host action is used to add another server to a distributed HANA system.
 The remove_host action is used to remove a server from a distributed HANA system.
 The add_system action is used to add another HANA installation to the same server.
+The remove_system action is used to remove another HANA installation from the same server.
 The rename action is used to change the hostname, SID, and/or system number of the HANA installation.

 Here are the accepted arguments:
 * action
-   - Action, can be update_hlm, add_afl, add_lca, add_sda, apply_sp, deploy_content, add_host, add_system, remove_host, or rename.
+   - Action, can be update_hlm, add_afl, add_lca, add_sda, apply_sp, deploy_content, add_host, remove_host, add_system, remove_system, or rename.
    - no default action is set
    - optional
 * update_source